Skip to main content

 Refund invoices paid via other payment methods

-For invoices paid with other payment methods, you must record the refund in OfficeRnD using a Credit Note and process it via your bank account or another payment provider.
+For invoices paid with methods other than cash, you must record the refund in OfficeRnD using a Credit Note and process it through your bank account or another payment provider.

 Refund overpayments